Major Areas on this Site:

 Q: I read a lot about tap tuning the plates of instruments, but I still don't understand what this is all about or how I can develop the skill to do this.
 Is there anything specific I should do, or will this skill just come over time?

 A: I don't know.
 The subject of plate tuning by tapping and other methods is one of the ideological mine fields of lutherie.
 Some folks do it and others don't.
 Some have strong feelings on the subject.
 To the best of my knowledge none of the large guitar manufacturers use this technique and a number of hand builders don't use it either.
 I don't use any form of tap tuning in my own work.
 This is not to say I don't believe the technique may be useful, but I've not seen any kind of correlation between the quality of the tone of a finished instrument and whether or not the builder tap tuned the plates.
-Someone who does tap tune plates and explains how to do it extremely well is Dana Bourgeois.
-Read what he has to say on the subject on his web page Dana In Print.

 Q: Will keeping up with the research on instrument acoustics help me to make better instruments?

 A: Folks with technical backgrounds will find it is not too time consuming to keep up with the research literature.
 There is simply not that much of it.
 And if such things interest you there is some fascinating research going on.
 But I'd have to say that for the most part keeping abreast of the current research will not necessarily result in better instruments.
 I base this on the same empirical observation noted in the answer about tap tuning.
 There are exceptionally good instruments built by folks that pay no attention to the leading edge of instrument acoustic research and I can see no correlation between the quality of the tone of finished instruments and how closely their builders kept up with the literature.
-The problem with the practical application of current research in any field is that statistically most of the practical conclusions one could come to from the most current research will eventually turn out to be wrong.
+The problem with the practical application of current research in any field is that statistically most of the practical conclusions one could come to from the most current research will eventually turn out to have no practical significance, or even to be flat-out wrong.
 This is by no means a slight to those involved in research.
 This is just the way research works.
 There are always a lot of false starts, paths taken that turn out to be the wrong paths.
 This is simply the way it is on the leading edge.
 So if you enjoy following the research and have the technical ability to do so then by all means do follow it.
 I do and I love doing so.
 And if you have an experimental streak in you too, then by all means give in to it and make some experiments in your building based on research that strikes your fancy.
 I do that too.
 But no one should feel they have to slog through material they don't enjoy just to try to glean some advantage in their instruments.
 As mentioned, doing so will not necessarily make your instruments better anyway.

 Q: I want to quit the rat race and become a luthier, making instruments by hand the old fashioned way and selling them.
 Can I make a living doing this?